-Prior to the closing of the IPO, a series of reorganization transactions (the "Reorganization Transactions") was completed among the Corporation, TWM LLC and the owners of TWM LLC prior to the Reorganization Transactions (collectively, the "Original LLC Owners"), including the following parties:

-certain investment and commercial banks (collectively, the "Bank Stockholders"); members of management; the Refinitiv Direct Owner, (i) prior to June 28, 2019, a direct subsidiary of Refinitiv that owned interests in an entity that held membership interests of TWM LLC prior to the Reorganization Transactions and contributed such entity to the Corporation (the "Refinitiv Contribution") in exchange for shares of the Corporation's Class B common stock in connection with the completion of the Reorganization Transactions and (ii) on and after June 28, 2019, an indirect subsidiary of Refinitiv that owns shares of the Corporation's Class B common stock which shares were contributed by the direct subsidiary of Refinitiv referred to in the foregoing clause (i); and an indirect subsidiary (the "Refinitiv LLC Owner" and, together with the Refinitiv Direct Owner, the "Refinitiv Owners") of Refinitiv.

-As used herein, references to "Continuing LLC Owners" refer collectively to (i) those Original LLC Owners, including the Refinitiv LLC Owner, certain Bank Stockholders and members of management, that continue to own LLC Interests (as defined below) after the completion of the IPO and Reorganization Transactions, that received shares of the Corporation's Class C common stock, shares of the Corporation's Class D common stock or a combination of both, as the case may be, in connection with the completion of the Reorganization Transactions, and that may redeem or exchange their LLC Interests for shares of the Corporation's Class A common stock or Class B common stock and (ii) solely with respect to the Tax Receivable Agreement (as defined below), also includes those Original LLC Owners, including certain Bank Stockholders, that disposed of all of their LLC Interests for cash in connection with the IPO.

-The following Reorganization Transactions occurred:

-TWM LLC's limited liability company agreement (the "TWM LLC Agreement") was amended and restated to, among other things, (i) provide for a new single class of common membership interests in TWM LLC ("LLC Interests"), (ii) exchange all of the then existing membership interests in TWM LLC for
+the Corporati losing of the IPO, a series of reorganization transactions (the "Reorganization Transactions") was completed among on, TWM LLC and the owners of TWM LLC prior to the Reorganization Transactions (collectively, the "Original"), including the following parties: certain investment and commercial banks (collectively, the "Bank Stockholders"); members of management; the Refinitiv Direct Owner, (i) prior to June 28, 2019, a direct subsidiary of Refinitiv that owned interests in an entity that held membership interests of TWM LLC prior to the Reorganization Transactions and contributed such entity to the Corporation (the "Refinitiv Contribution") in exchange for shares of the Corporation's Class B common stock in connection with the completion of the Reorganization Transactions and (ii) on and after June 28, 2019, an indirect subsidiary of Refinitiv that owns shares of the Corporation's Class B common stock which shares were contributed by the direct subsidiary of Refinitiv referred to in the foregoing clause (i); and an indirect subsidiary (the "Refinitiv LLC Owner" and, together with the Refinitiv Direct Owner, the "Refinitiv Owners") of Refinitiv.
+Refinitiv LLO below) after to common stoo with the com Corporation's defined below in, references to "Continuing LLC Owners" refer collectively to (i) those Original LLC Owners, including the C Owner, certain Bank Stockholders and members of management, that continue to own LLC Interests (as defined the completion of the IPO and Reorganization Transactions, that received shares of the Corporation's Class C ck, shares of the Corporation's Class D common stock or a combination of both, as the case may be, in connection pletion of the Reorganization Transactions, and that may redeem or exchange their LLC Interests for shares of the s Class A common stock or Class B common stock and (ii) solely with respect to the Tax Receivable Agreement (as v), also includes those Original LLC Owners, including certain Bank Stockholders, that disposed of all of their LLC cash in connection with the IPO.
+The followin g Reorganization Transactions occurred: TWM LLC's limited liability company agreement (the "TWM LLC Agreement") was amended and restated to, among other things, (i) provide for a new single class of common membership interests in TWM LLC ("LLC Interests"), (ii) exchange all of the then existing membership interests in TWM LLC for